tobydriscoll/udmath305/_notes/linear-systems/60-const-coeffs.md

      1
 ~~~

-Thus the general solution is
+Thus the general solution of the ODE is

 $$c_1 \begin{bmatrix} 4\\1 \end{bmatrix} + c_2 e^{-3t} \begin{bmatrix} -2 \\ 1 \end{bmatrix}.$$